 It’s no surprise that e-commerce has grown 14% year-over-year for the past 3 years.
 Today’s increasingly digital world has culminated in a universal demand for products and services sold over the internet.
 But meeting that influx of demand without experiencing shortages in supply, delivery delays, and other issues that harm your brand is impossible when the different systems in your fulfillment process aren’t communicating.
 And over time, organizations like yours are becoming increasingly remote, reducing your oversight and making it harder for you to monitor performance in those systems.
 What you need is the ability to react nimbly to changes in the market that might suddenly increase demand for your services, especially when you work in a potentially high-volume industry like e-commerce.
-As it happens, in such cases, you need your tools to be tightly integrated so they can seamlessly flow important data, such as customer orders and shipping details, instantly and error-free..
+In such cases, you need your tools to be tightly integrated so they can seamlessly flow important data, such as customer orders and shipping details, instantly and error-free.

 E-commerce share of total global retail sales.
 Source: eMarketer

 With an automated fulfillment system in place, your business can adapt to sudden changes in demand by seamlessly integrating orders from your e-commerce platform (like Shopify) with enterprise resource planning systems (like Netsuite) and logistics management platforms.
 This process offers a simple, scalable solution for a cohesive fulfillment experience that can grow with your business.